 Year Ended December 31,

-2009 2010 2011
+2010 2011 2012

 RMB RMB RMB

-Net income (loss) before income taxes and income of affiliates and
+Net income (loss) before income taxes and income of affiliates

-discontinued operations 392,921 462,886 (674,306)
+and discontinued operations 462,886 (674,306) 160,452

 PRC statutory tax rate 25% 25% 25%

-Income tax at statutory tax rate 98,230 115,722 (168,576)
+Income tax at statutory tax rate 115,722 (168,576) 40,113

 Expenses not deductible for tax purposes:

-Entertainment 390 607 659
+Entertainment 607 659 668

-Goodwill and unamortized intangible asset impairment - 255,272
+Goodwill and unamortized intangible asset impairment 255,272

-Other 471 1,130 3,579
+Other 1,130 3,579 3,312

 Tax exemption and tax relief:

-Income tax at preferential tax rate of 20%, 22% and 24% for 2009, 2010

-and 2011 (15,541) (8,023) (2,777)

-Impact of lower tax rates in other jurisdictions 14,561 9,007 18,174

-Tax holidays (31,783) (45,537)
+Tax rate differentials (30,799) (30,140) (3,947)

-Change in valuation allowance (1,829) (92) 13,654
+Change in valuation allowance (92) 13,654 5,003

-ASC740-10 tax provision 666 2,981 8,367
+Uncertain tax provisions 2,981 8,367 4,003

-Other 361 (424) 1,215
+Other (424) 1,215 1,221

-Income tax expense 97,309 89,125 84,030
+Income tax expense 89,125 84,030 50,373

-Additional PRC income taxes that would have been payable without the tax exemption amounted to approximately RMB29,407 and RMB70,065 for the years ended December 31, 2010 and 2011, respectively.
-Basic net loss per share for the year ended December 31, 2011 would have been increased by RMB0.0699.
+Additional PRC income taxes that would have been payable without the tax exemption amounted to approximately RMB29,407, RMB70,065 and RMB26,784 for the years ended December 31, 2010, 2011 and 2012, respectively.
+Without such exemption, the Group's basic and diluted net profit per share for the year ended December 31, 2012 would have been decreased by RMB0.03.

 Under the New Income Tax law, enterprises are classified as either resident or non-resident.
 A resident enterprise refers to one that is incorporated under the PRC law or under the law of a jurisdiction outside the PRC with its "de facto management organization" located within the PRC.
 Non-resident enterprise refers to one that is incorporated under the law of a jurisdiction outside the PRC with its "de facto management organization" located also outside the PRC, but which has either set up institutions or establishments in the PRC or has income originating from the PRC without setting up any institution or establishment in the PRC.
 Under the New Enterprise Income Tax ("EIT") Implementation Regulation, "de facto management organization" is defined as the organization of an enterprise through which substantial and comprehensive management and control over the business, operations, personnel, accounting and properties of the enterprise are exercised.
-Under the New Income Tax Law and the New EIT Implementation Regulation, a resident enterprise's global net income Will be subject to a 25% EIT rate.
-The Group does not believe that its legal entities organized outside China should be treated as residents for New Income Tax law purposes.
-Even if one or more of its legal entities organized outside China were characterized as China tax residents, none of them had profit attributable to continuing operations; therefore, no significant impact would be expected on the net current tax payable balance and the net deferred tax balance.
+Under the New Income Tax Law and the New EIT Implementation Regulation, a resident enterprise's global net income will be subject to a 25% EIT rate.
+On April 22, 2009, the State Administration of Taxation (the "SAT"), issued SAT Circular 82, which provides certain specific criteria for determining whether the "de facto management body" of a PRC-controlled enterprise that is incorporated offshore is located in China.
+In addition, the SAT issued a bulletin on July 27, 2011 providing more guidance on the implementation of Circular 82 and clarifies matters such as resident status determination.
+Due to the present uncertainties resulting from the limited PRC tax guidance on this issue, it is unclear that the legal entities organized outside of PRC should be treated as residents for New Tax Law purposes.
+Nevertheless, even if one or more of the Group's legal entities organized outside of the PRC were characterized as PRC tax residents, no significant impact would be expected on the net current tax payable balance and the net deferred tax balance.